Vishnu-Bijjam/Capstone_Project_Vishnu/README.md

 # Capstone_Project_Vishnu
-# Fake News Detection Using Machine Learning
+# Fake News Detection Using Machine Learning and Deep Learning
 What Problem Did I Try to Solve?

 1. Fake news detection refers to using machine learning algorithms to classify news articles as real or fake, addressing the widespread issue of misinformation on digital platforms